-For 2021, the Compensation Committee determined that the cash incentive award for our named executive officers other than Mr. Lewis would be determined by reference to both corporate and individual goals, with 75% tied to corporate goals and 25% tied to individual goals.
-The Compensation Committee believed that including the achievement of individual goals as a component of our 2021 cash incentive award payouts was important to incentivize each named executive officer other than the CEO, and to reflect their actual individual performances.
-Given Mr. Lewis's substantial influence on and accountability for the overall performance of the Company, the Compensation Committee believed it was appropriate and in the best interests of our shareholders to continue to have Mr. Lewis's cash incentive award be based solely upon the achievement of corporate objectives, and the Board concurred in this view.
+The cash incentive award for our named executive officers other than Mr. Lewis is determined by reference to both corporate and individual goals, with 75% tied to corporate goals and 25% tied to individual goals.
+The Compensation Committee believes that including a component linked to individual goals is important to appropriately reflect their achievements in areas of focused accountability relative to goals established in the first quarter of the year.
+Given Mr. Lewis's substantial influence on and accountability for the overall performance of the Company, the Compensation Committee and Board believe it is appropriate and in the best interests of our shareholders to have Mr. Lewis's cash incentive award based solely upon the achievement of corporate objectives.

-Payouts for corporate goals were based upon the product of each named executive officer's respective target award and an overall corporate multiplier (ranging between 0% and 200%), which was determined based on Company performance during 2021.
-For each named executive officer other than the CEO, payouts for individual objectives were based on the product of each named executive officer's respective target award times an individual multiplier (ranging between 0% and 175%), which was determined based on achievement of individual goals for 2021.
+Payouts for corporate goals were based upon the product of each named executive officer's respective target award and an overall corporate multiplier (ranging between 0% and 200%), which was determined based on Company performance during 2022.
+For each named executive officer other than the CEO, payouts for individual objectives were based on the product of each named executive officer's respective target award times an individual multiplier (ranging between 0% and 175%), which was determined based on achievement of individual goals for 2022.

-Corporate Goals
+Corporate Goals.